 St. Lucia: The Ultimate in Romance

 There’s a reason St. Lucia is one of the most popular islands in the Caribbean for honeymoons.
-For sheer beauty and romance, you can’t beat its famous Twin Pitons, its lush rain forests or its wide white beaches.
+For sheer beauty and romance, you can’t beat its famous Twin Pitons, lush rainforests, and wide white beaches.
 And there are a variety of indulgent all-inclusive resorts here in every price point, from the stunning Jade Mountain (complete with infinity pools and open-air views of the Pitons) to the several couples-only Sandals Resorts scattered around the island.